Berlusconi's final tax fraud appeal hearing set for July 30

 "One can only hope that people will realize that the question of justice is not only a problem for Silvio Berlusconi or the centre-right but is affecting our whole state," he said in a statement.

-Berlusconi has pledged to continue supporting Letta's coalition but some hardliners in his party have threatened protests if the verdict goes against him.
+Berlusconi has pledged to continue supporting Letta's coalition but some hardline allies in his party have threatened protests if the verdict goes against him.

-"We can't waste time hesitating and splitting hairs, it will be time to take action," Daniela Santanche, one of Berlusconi's most loyal allies, said.

 The tax fraud trial is only one of a series of legal battles against Berlusconi, who was sentenced last month to seven years' jail for paying for sex with a minor in the "bunga bunga" case involving former teenaged nightclub dancer Karima El Mahroug, alias "Ruby the Heartstealer".